|Academic Year 2019-2020||5|

-Most students who study abroad for a semester/year do so in their junior year, but sophomores and seniors can also study abroad.
+Most students who study abroad for a semester/year do so in their junior year, but sophomores and seniors can also take an education abroad.
 For some majors (like Education and Nursing), sophomore year is a better fit than junior year.
 Students from any major can study abroad and graduate in four years as long as they plan ahead.

 Hundreds of study programs are available in most countries.
 The study abroad adviser helps students select a suitable program.

 Students who excel academically can apply for competitive research programs abroad.

 Students can satisfy an internship or practicum requirement for a major or minor abroad.